The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Discussion

 The burst profile shows a sharp rise and comparatively slow exponential decay.
 The {\it NuSTAR} burst profiles indicate that the peak flux in 3--79 keV increased by a factor of $\sim$26 compared to the persistent level during the bursts.
-The energy resolved burst profiles for {\it NICER} data are estimated for the energies of 0.4--3 keV, 3--5 keV, and 5--10 keV (Fig. \ref{fig:burst_profile}), which suggests that the burst peak count rates are maximum in the 0.4--3 keV energy band and above 3 keV the burst peak count rates decay as expected for the Type-I X-ray burst.
-The {\it NICER} soft X-ray photon count rates (0.4--3 keV) are higher by a factor of $\sim$2.5 as compared to the hard X-ray count rates (5--10 keV).
-The {\it NuSTAR} energy-resolved burst profiles are generated for energy ranges of 3--6 keV, 6--10 keV, and 10--20 keV (Fig. \ref{fig:burst_profile}), which shows that the count rate is maximum in the energy band of 3--6 keV, and beyond 6 keV, the peak count rate has started to decrease.
-Earlier, Cyg X--2 showed that the peak count rate was maximum in the energy band of 3--6 keV and above this, the count rates started to decrease, which suggests a Type-I X-ray burst \citep{De21}.
-The burst recurrence time is around 11 ks during the {\it NuSTAR} and {\it NICER} observations.
+The energy resolved burst profiles for {\it NICER} data are estimated for the energies of 0.4--3 keV, 3--5 keV, and 5--10 keV (Fig. \ref{fig:burst_profile}), which show that the burst peak count rate reached nearly 1200 counts s$^{-1}$ in the 0.4--3 keV energy band and above 3 keV the burst peak count rates decay as expected for the Type-I X-ray burst.
+Earlier, Cyg X--2 showed that the peak count rate was maximum in the energy band of 3--6 keV, and above this, the count rates started to decrease, which suggests a Type-I X-ray burst \citep{De21}.
+The burst decay time gradually decreases with the increase in energy, which implies a decrease in temperature due to the cooling of burning ashes with the decay of the burst \citep{De16}.
+The {\it NuSTAR} energy-resolved burst profiles are generated for energy ranges of 3--6 keV, 6--10 keV, and 10--20 keV (Fig. \ref{fig:burst_profile}), which show that the count rate reached 600 counts s$^{-1}$ in the energy band of 3--6 keV, and beyond 6 keV, the peak count rate has started to decrease.
+In the higher energy band (10--20 keV), the peak count rate decreased to $\sim$ 200 counts s$^{-1}$.
+The burst decays faster in a higher energy range, which implies that the temperature decrease as the burst evolves.